-Delta-8 is legal in Maine, so you can freely order a wide range of products.
+Delta 8 is legal in Maine, so you can freely order a wide range of products.
 We offer top-shelf vape cartridges, gummies, pre-rolls, soft gel capsules, and concentrates.
-We ship fast and in discreet packaging, so you’ll receive your D8 package before you know it.
+We ship fast and in discreet packaging, so you’ll receive your package before you know it.

 Take a look at one of our product pages, and you’ll notice how easy we made it for you to scan them for quality!

-Everyone agrees that naturally occurring Delta-8 THC in the hemp plant is legal under federal law.
+The majority agrees that naturally occurring delta 8 THC in the hemp plant is legal under federal law.

 The problem with its legality arises when D8 is not extracted in its organic state from the hemp plant but is converted from hemp-derived cannabidiol (CBD).
 The conversion of one hemp cannabinoid into another may label D8 that’s currently sold on the market, a “synthetically derived” tetrahydrocannabinol.

 Under federal law, the manufacturing and sale of “synthetically derived” tetrahydrocannabinols like Spice and K2 is prohibited.
 In 2020, the Drug Enforcement Administration (DEA) issued a report that was aimed at the current spread of “CBD converted delta 8” and reaffirmed that “all synthetically derived tetrahydrocannabinols remain Schedule I controlled substances.”